kuujo/vertigo/README.md

 If the current Vert.x cluster is a Xync-backed cluster, Vertigo networks will be deployed across the cluster by default.
 In Vertigo, this is known as the cluster scope.

+For more information on Vertigo clustering see [how Vertigo coordinates networks](#how-vertigo-coordinates-networks)

 ### Configuring cluster scopes
 Users can optionally configure the cluster scope for individual Vertigo networks.
 To configure the cluster scope for a network simple use the `setScope` method on the